Volunteering for Social Workers in Ghana

 The vision of this project is to develop frameworks surrounding social care and support.
 During your time in Ghana you will be placed in a variety of centers established to protect victims of abuses such as abused children’s shelters, correctional facilities and children’s homes.
 Eventually, with the help of your expertise and training of local staff, we hope to improve conditions for the children and young people in these institutions.

 On your arrival our team will sensitize you to the issues at hand and highlight the importance of this work: you will work in institutions with children and youths from troubled backgrounds.
 It is not only important to try to understand and get to know the children, but it is extremely important to understand the Ghanaian culture, values and norms well.
-You may encounter children who have been abused by their parents, children who were sold as cheap labor, orphans without family, and children from poor and uneducated backgrounds.
+You may encounter children who have been abused by their parents and children from poor and uneducated backgrounds.

 You can use your knowledge and training to help local staff deal with some of these problems.
 You will work on tasks such as: